nathanwbailey/EtinyNet-CortexM4/README.md

 ### Where is the code?

 * accuracy_increase_trial.py - Implements EtinyNet in Keras.
-Steps down the input size of the training data to achieve better accuracy that just training on a smaller image size from the start.
+Steps down the input size of the training data to achieve better accuracy than just training on a smaller image size from the start.
 Converts the model to tflite and outputs an image in a C header.
 * cortex_program/cortex_program.ino - Runs EtinyNet on the Cortex-M4F, classifies the example outputted in the python file.